-Bob Jones University welcomes and encourages ethnic diversity and cultural awareness that international students bring to the student body.
+Bob Jones University welcomes and encourages ethnic diversity and cultural awareness that international students, missionary kids, and third-culture kids bring to the student body.
 Currently, more than 40 countries are represented by students who bring a unique perspective and testimony of God’s work in their homelands.

 What is my admission process?

 - You should apply at least 6 months before you intend to enroll.
 It takes 6 months on average from the time of the first inquiry until the student secures an F-1 visa.

 - Be prepared to include your personal profession of faith and two recommendations.

 - Once you have finished your application, your admission counselor will connect with you and direct you to your next steps.

 - Confirm Your Reservation

 - The reservation deposit for international students is $250 and is applied to your semester’s tuition and fees.
 The reservation deposit is designed to be a commitment deposit and is refundable if you decide not to attend BJU prior to your official notification of admittance.
 After you are admitted, the deposit cannot be refunded.